Strategy

 08 · Transformation pathway

-The roadmap is deliberately conceptual: align first, design foundations second, pilot integrated pathways third, then scale based on evidence.
+The roadmap is deliberately conceptual: align on the community-first service promise, validate with people and teams, pilot safely, then scale based on evidence.

 Strategic

-Trusted front door, pathway operator, service provider, partner coordinator, evaluation engine — or some combination?
+Trusted front door, pathway operator, partner connector, evaluation engine — or some combination?

 Operating model